Need help with your papers? We have an English editor, a style guide, a paper template, and a citation tool to make your work easier.

 Other marks – As much as possible, avoid using punctuation marks like dashes, slashes, parentheses, and hyphens.

-It is inconsiderate to hand in a paper that has numerous and/or obvious proofreading errors.
-Read your paper at least twice to avoid embarrassing yourself and inconveniencing your professor.
+- It is inconsiderate to hand in a paper that has numerous and/or obvious proofreading errors.
+Read your paper at least twice to avoid embarrassment and inconveniencing your professor.
 It is not sufficient merely to run a spell-check.